Child Abuse Lawyer in Denver

-- You may be subject to an alcohol censor (you cannot consume alcohol while you are out on bond).
+- You may be subject to an alcohol sensor (you cannot consume alcohol while you are out on bond).

-- Your probation officer can come to you home or place of work at any time, unannounced.
+- Your probation officer can come to your home or place of work at any time, unannounced.

-- A GPS ankle bracelet mandatory until case is concluded.
+- A GPS ankle bracelet mandatory until the case is concluded.